OpsLevel-sales-demo/user_api/README.md

 Unrestricted (TSU) exception (see the BIS Export Administration Regulations, Section 740.13) for both object code and source code.

-The following provides more details on the included cryptographic softw
+The following provides more details on the included cryptographic softwar

 * CloudStack makes use of JaSypt cryptographic libraries.
 * CloudStack has a system requirement of MySQL, and uses native database encryption functionality.